bliutwo/pomodoro_django/README.md

 Maybe I don't need to make a Django page for this?
 Can I do this just using HTML/CSS/Javascript?

+Also, there's a [looping pomodoro timer](https://www.tomatotimers.com/) already made.
+Actually making it *would* be a good learning experience.

 - [ ] Find out if I need business logic from `custom_pomodoro.py`.
 - [ ] Front end
 - [ ] Back end